2025-26 Edition

 Random samples, transformations, limit laws, normal distribution theory, introduction to stochastic processes, data reduction, point estimation (maximum likelihood).

-Prerequisite: STATS 200A.
-STATS 200A with a grade of B- or better
+Prerequisite: STATS 200A with a minimum grade of B-.

 STATS 200C.
 Intermediate Probability and Statistical Theory.
 4 Units.